jalaali/jalaali-hs/Readme.md

 # Jalaali Haskell

-Functions for working with Jalaali (Jalali, Persian, Khayyami, Khorshidi, Shamsi) calendar systems.
+Functions for working with Jalaali (Jalali, Persian, Khayyami, Khorshidi, Shamsi) calendar system.

 ## About